Sea Cadets (United Kingdom): Ethos

-The ethos is underpinned by the Sea Cadet Values which are: Courage, Commitment, Discipline, Respect, Loyalty Honesty, and Integrity.
-These are taught by staff throughout the time cadets are with a unit, there is also an expectation that Chaplains will take a lead in such delivery (Sea Cadet Chaplaincy (2019) 3.1.
-Corps Values Training).
+The ethos is underpinned by the Sea Cadet Values which are: Courage, Commitment, Discipline, Respect, Loyalty, Honesty, and Integrity.
+These are taught by staff throughout the time cadets are with a unit; chaplains will also take a lead in such delivery.

 Cadets

-Sea Cadets is open to any young person between the ages of 10 and 18.

 Junior Sea Cadets

-For 10 to 12-year-olds, Junior Cadets have their own training programme and uniform, based on a more practical version of the Sea Cadets training programme.
-When Junior Sea Cadets turn 11 years and 10 months, they can move up to being a New Entry to learn the New Entry courses, before moving up to become a Sea Cadet.
-In 2019, the Sea Cadets launched a pilot programme to try lowering the Junior Cadet intake age to 9 years old.
+For 9 to 12-year-olds, Junior Cadets have their own training programme and uniform, based on a more practical version of the Sea Cadets training programme.

 Sea Cadets

 For 12 to 18-year-olds, young people can join as a Sea Cadet and work their way up through the training programme.

-When cadets turn 18, they can either leave the Corps or they can stay and train as staff.

 Royal Marines Cadets

 For 13 to 18-year-olds, the Sea Cadets has detachments of Royal Marines Cadets.
-They follow a more infantry-based syllabus including fieldcraft; section battle drills, fire, and manoeuvre, and general patrolling including reconnaissance missions, ambush, and fighting patrols.
-Other Royal Marines Cadets exist in the Volunteer Cadet Corps and Combined Cadet Force.